oracle-devrel/technology-engineering/data-platform/data-development/sql/sql-tools/README.md

 # Oracle SQL Tools

 This section covers Oracle SQL Tools: from SQL Developer Desktop to SQL Developer Web on GUI ADB Database Actions to SQLcl.
 Providing links to public useful documentation and articles/blogs written by Oracle SQL and Database Advocates and Product Managers.
+We use this asset when we want to explore the various SQL IDE development tools like SQL Developer, sqlcl and VS Code with SQL Developer extentions.

-Reviewed: 18.11.2024
+Reviewed: 20.11.2024

 # Table of Contents

 1. [Team Publications](#team-publications)
 2. [Useful Links](#useful-links)

-# When to use this asset?
-When we want to explore the various SQL IDE development tools like SQL Developer, sqlcl and VS Code with SQL Developer extentions.

 # Team Publications